 Delivering a loud and pronounced alternating bass notes is what every acoustic guitar player looks for.
 With a more balanced and bass-oriented tone, the D-28 works best in larger arrangements as it gives better projection, too.

-With its modified 3-piece back, the Martin D-35 has a balanced tone with a heavier bass.
+With its modified 3-piece back, the Martin D-35 has a balanced tone with heavier bass.
 The D-35 has the warmth and resonance you’re looking for in a dreadnought.
-Its highs are powerful and sustaining, while having a clear low end.
-Topped with good harmonic response, the D-35 gives a more nuanced acoustic.
+Its highs are powerful and sustaining while having a clear low end.
+Topped with the good harmonic response, the D-35 gives a more nuanced acoustic.

 That being said, it goes without saying that the Martin D-28 is a natural crowd-pleaser.
 With its excellent history and success story, the Martin D-28 needs no introduction.
 Its classic acoustic sound that’s well-balanced and oozing with clarity made it a crowd favorite.